Are We Too Quick to Call Everyday Assholes Narcissists?

 What Knausgaard has done is mysterious, isn't it?
 Knausgaard has been called narcissistic, and many have cited the popularity of the memoir genre as a sign of a cultural shift toward narcissism.
 But this doesn't make sense to me.
 For every one person who writes a memoir, there are multiple people who read it, right?
 In the case of Jeannette Walls or Cheryl Strayed, a gazillion people.
 So even if Jeanette Walls or Cheryl Strayed were narcissists for writing about their lives (and there's just no way they are, or their books would be boring and non-revelatory and people would not love them as they do), then what about all the people who are reading their memoirs?
 It's hard to imagine cold, non-empathetic, entirely self-absorbed people caring enough to read hundreds of pages about someone else's life.
 My point is that maybe it's not the "I" that's the problem; maybe the "I", as a mode of expression, in image or writing, or music, for that matter, can be humble or tyrannical, generous or attention-seeking, conservative or revolutionary, and so on.

 There are many posts suggesting "tells," ways to test people and diagnose right away.
-I'm more trying to learn how to not do this.
+I'm more trying to learn how not to do this.
 Diagnosis can protect you from being exploited.
 Also, it's fun, sometimes, to talk about with friends.
 Maybe I'm a spoilsport by worrying over it.

-But there's a structural similarity with every kind of bigotry, everything that causes the horrors we see in the world: to put people in a category first, and then decide how to treat them.
+But there's a structural similarity with every kind of bigotry, everything that causes the horrors we see in the world: to put people in a category first and then decide how to treat them.
 I think most professional psychologists would agree we should be more cautious.
 The APA, this week, published a message to its members not to be tempted to diagnose certain political figures from afar; there's a standard that's been in place since 1972, the Goldwater Rule, that forbids diagnosing people you have not examined yourself.

 Do you believe a symbiotic relationship between empaths and narcissists exists?
 That the empaths are "consumed" and emptied so that they too eventually become narcissists themselves, like some vampire apocalypse?